bigthonk/blather/README.md

 Train and use generative text models in a few lines of code.

+To see blather in action check out https://github.com/bigthonk/blather_demo and launch the colab notebook!

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install blather.